 - You have to master airport operations and predict the weather for IFR.

 Hence I included Rod Machado’s instrument pilot’s handbook in this IFR study guide for pilots to study subjects extensively after completing their IFR ground school.

 Rod Machado elaborately explains why something happens and what you must do to correct it during your instrument flight.

 So you can expect to see many questions out of the usual.
-Regardless if you comprehend a subject, you can figure out the right answer.

 One more tip: